Business Startup ChecklistA List of things needed to Start a Business

 If you don’t already have a business name, you will want to create one.

-There are some business naming resources that you can use like Domain Name Search from MyCompany Works.
+There are some business naming resources that you can use like Domain Name Search from Namecheap to ensure you have a Domain name before you start your business.

 When selecting a legal structure for your business entity, you have a few different choices: